 So now you have this huge list of all the brands of things that you use on a regular basis and already love.
 Now what?

 I do hear from some people that have trouble finding the name and email address they’re looking for.
-When that happens to me, I take it to social media, specifically Twitter.
+When that happens to me, I take it to social media, specifically Instagram Stories.

-If you have a larger following on Instagram than Twitter, then by all means, use Instagram instead.
+If you have a larger following on Twitter, then by all means, use Twitter instead.
 The whole idea is to be able to tag the company in your posts.
-You don’t want to use these platforms to actually have a conversation with the brand.

 Getting Their Attention